TrueFiEng/Waffle/docs/source/getting-started.rst

   3 passing (426ms)

-If you want to know more about testing with Waffle, see :ref:`features`.
+If you want to know more about testing with Waffle, see :ref:`testing`.